Pandemic provokes spike in demand for food pantries in US - KVIA

 Congress included a significant boost for emergency food assistance in its coronavirus relief legislation, but Fitzgerald warned that funding may take months to reach localities while food banks contend with a flood of need in the near term.
 The $100 million that billionaire Jeff Bezos pledged to the association on April 2 was already being deployed last week, she said.

-“When people say what do you need the most, we need food and money,” said Nancy Kiel, president and CEO of Second Harvest Food Bank of Middle Tennessee.
+“When people say what do you need the most, we need food and money,” said Nancy Keil, president and CEO of Second Harvest Food Bank of Middle Tennessee.

 In addition to finding ways to meet the spike in demand, food banks have had to devise creative new ways to distribute ever greater amounts of food while keeping both recipients and their staff safe from exposure to the coronavirus.